ambareesha7/elixir-learning-resources/README.md

 # Elixir-Learning-Resources

 ### Intention of this repo is to collect all the publicly available learning resounces
-only freely available content, no paid content or courses adding here

 there are lot of learning resources and blogs are available but they sccattered across, so pooling them here